 Daniel Tish is a designer and researcher whose work lies at the intersection of digital fabrication, material science, sustainability, and computation, investigating new design opportunities through the lens of bespoke materiality.
 Working in collaboration with material scientists, his dissertation research develops robotic fabrication techniques for a new class of carbon-negative biocomposites.
 At Harvard, Daniel is a fourth-year doctoral candidate, a member of the MaP+S group, and has had his research generously supported by the Center for Green Buildings and Cities and the Joint Center for Housing Studies.
 Daniel is also a Research Associate at Autodesk, where he develops new technologies for construction robotics.
 His recent projects have included computer vision-guided robotics, machine learning algorithms for self-actuating objects, and additively manufactured cable-net structures at various scales – from kinetic gallery installations to functionally-graded chairs.
 His work has been published as a part of recent ACADIA, Fabricate, Rob|Arch, and IASS conferences, as well as in the book Towards a Robotic Architecture and the journals Construction Robotics and TAD.

-Daniel was recently a Lecturer at the University of Michigan Taubman College of Architecture and Urban Planning, where he taught digital fabrication.
-He also led an intensive summer masterclass at the University of Technology Sydney.
+Daniel was previously a Lecturer at the University of Michigan Taubman College of Architecture and Urban Planning, where he taught digital fabrication.
+Additionally, he led an intensive summer masterclass at the University of Technology Sydney.
 Daniel has worked in the research offices of RVTR in Ann Arbor and murmur in Los Angeles, as well as in commercial firms in Chicago and St. Louis.
 Daniel received his Master of Architecture with Distinction from the University of Michigan and his Bachelor of Science in Architecture from Washington University in St. Louis with a self-guided special major in Sustainable Design.